Y1JZ--FY25 549-23-723 NRM Upgrade Utility Grand Prairie

 Description

-The Department of Veterans Affairs is soliciting proposals for the "Upgrade Utility Grand Prairie" project, which involves significant infrastructure improvements at the Grand Prairie Clinic in Texas.
-This construction project, valued between $2 million and $5 million, is a 100% Service-Disabled Veteran-Owned Small Business (SDVOSB) set-aside opportunity, requiring bidders to provide all necessary labor, materials, and equipment as outlined in the Statement of Work (SOW).
-The project is critical for enhancing the utility services supporting the clinic's operations while ensuring minimal disruption to patient care and strict adherence to safety and infection control protocols.
-Interested bidders must submit their proposals by April 8, 2025, with further inquiries directed to Contract Specialist Eileen Myers at Eileen.Myers@va.gov or by phone at 254-987-0201.
+The Department of Veterans Affairs is soliciting bids for the "Upgrade Utility Grand Prairie" project at the Grand Prairie Clinic in Texas, with a focus on significant infrastructure improvements.
+This project, valued between $2 million and $5 million, is exclusively set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB) and requires bidders to provide all necessary labor, materials, and equipment as outlined in the Statement of Work (SOW).
+The upgrades will involve the installation of new utility services and modifications to existing systems, ensuring minimal disruption to clinic operations while adhering to strict safety and infection control protocols.
+Interested bidders must submit their proposals by April 8, 2025, at 10:00 AM CST, with the bid opening occurring the same day at 1:00 PM CST.
+For further inquiries, contact Contract Specialist Eileen Myers at Eileen.Myers@va.gov or by phone at 254-987-0201.

 Point(s) of Contact